code128/bloomjosh-source/index.md

 I'm Joshua Bloom, a product & design leader based in San Francisco 🌁.

 Currently I work as a Senior UX Design Manager at [Google](https://google.com/) for [Google Cloud](https://cloud.google.com).
 I focus on building high performing, resilient design and research teams.
-My teams create, launch and land innovative new products like [Cloud Run](https://cloud.google.com/run), [Workflows](https://cloud.google.com/workflows), [App Hub](https://cloud.google.com/products/app-hub) and most recently [Application Design Center](https://cloud.google.com/application-design-center/docs/overview)
+My teams create, launch and land innovative new products like [Cloud Run](https://cloud.google.com/run), [Workflows](https://cloud.google.com/workflows), [App Hub](https://cloud.google.com/products/app-hub) and most recently [Application Design Center.](https://cloud.google.com/application-design-center/docs/overview)

-In addition to launching new products and features we continually enhance and improve our existing product portfolio with the ultimate goal of helping our customers launch their own services.
+In addition to launching new products and features we continually enhance and improve our existing product portfolio with the ultimate goal of helping our customers launch their own succesful services.

-I've worked successfully across hardware, software and service design, and find it especially rewarding when there are new  design opportunities across all of those surfaces that can build products users love.
+I've worked successfully across hardware, software and service design, and find it especially rewarding discovering new product  opportunities that come when you can think holistically about your customers entire journey.

 ## Background